How Much Does it Cost to Start a Franchise?

 Most of the franchises on the top 10 list are in the food and beverage industry, with Great Clips, The UPS Store, and Planet Fitness being the notable outliers.
 Among the franchises in the top 20, Culver’s has the largest spread, with a $2.6 million difference between the lower end of investment and the higher end.
 By contrast, Kumon Math & Reading Centers had the smallest spread, with only a $79,382 difference.
 Within the top 20, Culver’s has the most expensive investment costs at both the low end ($2,043,000) and the high end ($4,652,000).
 At $40,000, REMAX has the lowest potential investment cost on this list.
 Keep in mind, these numbers do not take into account operating costs or ongoing royalty fees, so the total cost of owning a franchise will be much higher.

-Curious to see how franchise costs vary by location?
+Curious to see how much does it cost to start a franchise by location?
 Check out another visualization here to see initial investment costs for franchises headquartered in different states.